laszloekovacs/airsoft-org/README.md

 - main> lists events, paginates
 - event details page> shows event title, data etc.
 - event signup page> user fills in request to join event

+- there should be a view component and a component for data / actions
+-